CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing: Experiments

-We compare the performance of our proposed CPAM with state-of-the-art image editing approaches based on Stable Diffusion (SD), such as P2P+NULL~\cite{hertz2022prompt,mokady2022null}, SDEdit~\cite{meng2022sdedit}, MasaCtrl~\cite{cao_2023_masactrl}, PnP~\cite{Tumanyan_2023_CVPR}, FPE~\cite{liu2024towards}, DiffEdit~\cite{couairon2022diffedit}, Pix2Pix-Zero~\cite{parmar2023zeroshot}, LEDIT++~\cite{brack2024ledits++}, and the fine-tuning method Imagic~\cite{kawar2023imagic}.
-As shown in Table~\ref{tab:functional-capabilities}, CPAM is the only method that supports all key functional aspects for real image editing, including localized editing, object removal, and editing without requiring the original image caption.
-This demonstrates its strong applicability to a wide range of complex editing tasks, distinguishing it from both zero-shot and fine-tuning-based methods.
+As summarized in Table~\ref{tab:functional-capabilities}, CPAM is the only method that simultaneously supports all key functional capabilities for real image editing, including localized editing, object removal, and editing without requiring the original image caption.
+This highlights the flexibility of CPAM in handling diverse editing scenarios and distinguishes it from both zero-shot and fine-tuning-based methods.

-Figure~\ref{fig:qualitative} provides a qualitative comparison of our CPAM against leading techniques in image editing.
-Our results indicate that CPAM consistently outperforms these existing methods across various real image editing tasks.
-This performance is particularly evident in its ability to modify diverse aspects of images, including pose, view, background changes, and specific object alterations, all while effectively preserving the original background and avoiding unintended modifications.

-In Table~\ref{tab:quantitative}, we compare the quantitative metrics of our CPAM against state-of-the-art approaches.
-We excluded the evaluation of P2P~\cite{hertz2022prompt} combined with Null text inversion technique\cite{mokady2022null} due to its reliance on an initial prompt that often leads to unchanged outputs.
-Results reveal a clear trend: while SDEdit and other methods struggle to maintain structural integrity and background details, our CPAM achieves high CLIP accuracy alongside low structure distortion and background LPIPS scores.
-This combination demonstrates our capability to execute edits effectively while retaining the essential features of the original input images.
+To further evaluate the robustness and generalization capability of our framework, we extend CPAM to more advanced diffusion backbones, including SD1.5, SD2.1, and SDXL.
+Integrating CPAM into different architectures just requires adapting to different attention layer configurations and feature representations.
+Nevertheless, the proposed framework can be applied without architectural modifications, demonstrating its compatibility with modern diffusion models.